Growingmindset/astro-paper/src/data/blog/the-digital-squeeze.md

 Digital purchases never offered that same utility.
 I’ve bought digital games, but only when the price reflected how little I was actually getting. *The Last of Us* seasons were good and cheap. *Halo Wars* for eleven dollars.
 I bought them because they weren’t worth much to begin with.

-In economics, it’s called **“The Income Effect”** (when a very cheap good drops in price, you suddenly have a tiny bit of "extra" real income, but it’s so negligible that it barely impacts your purchasing habits).
+In economics, it’s called **“Price Inelasticity of Demand”**It was an assymetrical bet--the price was so low that the lack of ownership didn't sting.
 What I was really purchasing was temporary access, not a thing I could keep, resell, or fully control.

 The same problem existed with always-online titles like *Elder Scrolls*.
 I enjoyed the game, but the experience required permission to continue.
 I come from a time when the whole game lived on a disc you could hold, lend, or sell without asking anyone.